Planning-Inspectorate/appeal-planning-decision/test-packages/platform-feature-tests/README.md

 planning authority that a new feature is exposed to (see feature flag set-up on Azure and our general process flow).

+Test structure
-Sure!
-Start off looking in the `e2e` directory, this directory contains the main test driver functions.
+- Start off looking in the `e2e` directory, this directory contains the main test driver functions.
-Then, if you want to dig into details, check out `support/flows`, the files in here are flows through the platform.
-These flows are composed of sections, which can be found in `support/flows/sections`.
+- Then, if you want to dig into details, check out `support/flows`, the files in here are flows through the platform.
+- These flows are composed of sections, which can be found in `support/flows/sections`.
-The helper functions can be found in `support/flows/pages`.
+- The helper functions can be found in `support/flows/pages`.
-The dummy json data can be found in `fixtures`
+- The dummy json data can be found in `fixtures`
-The testcase flows can be found in `helpers`
+- The testcase flows can be found in `helpers`
-Utility files can be found in `utils`
+- Utility files can be found in `utils`
-Test cases selector constants canbe be found in `page-obejcts` Generated test reports can be found in `reports` Failure test screenshots can be found in `screenshots` folder, and Downloaded files can be verify in `downloads`
+- Test cases selector constants canbe be found in `page-obejcts`
+- Generated test reports can be found in `reports`
+- Failure test screenshots can be found in `screenshots` folder, and
+- Downloaded files can be verify in `downloads`

 Finally,
 sections can contain somewhat repetitive actions, which are defined in `support/commands.js`.